Non-equilibrium critical scaling and universality in a quantum simulator: Results

-To break away from the effective thermalization, it has been proposed~\cite{Paraj2020} that preparing an initial state at the critical point and performing a quench to a different critical point can lead to non-equilibrium dynamics, where the scaling exponents differ from a thermal or quantum critical point.
+To break away from the effective thermalization, we now consider the scenario in \cref{fig1}a.~(bottom panel) where the initial state is gapless (i.e., critical) itself.
 However, realizing such a scheme in experiment can be challenging as it requires high-fidelity adiabatic preparation of the non-trivial critical state prior to the quench.
-In this work, we instead modify this scheme by applying a sequence of critical quenches to explore truly non-equilibrium phenomena.
+In this work, we instead modify this scheme by applying a sequence of critical quenches.
+While the resulting critical behavior from multiple quenches is not quantum in nature, due to the over-heating of the soft mode, the prethermalization of our quantum system is crucial to evade thermalization and hence identify genuinely non-equilibrium behavior~\cite{Mori2019}.